Phidica/sublime-fish/README.md

 Support for different ST major versions is separated between several branches:

-- `master`: Plugins compatible with ST4, and syntax provides highlighting for the currently supported version of fish (see top of page).
+- `master`: Plugins compatible with ST4, and syntax provides highlighting for fish versions 2.7 *and up*.
-- `st3`: Plugins compatible with ST3 and above (via backwards compatibility features), and syntax provides highlighting for fish versions between 2.7 and 3.2.
+- `st3`: Plugins compatible with ST3 and above (via backwards compatibility features), and syntax provides highlighting for fish versions 2.7 *and up*.
 - `st2`: Plugins only compatible with ST2, syntax uses the more limited `tmLanguage` scheme instead of `sublime-syntax`, and provides highlighting for fish 2.7 *only*.

 The particular fish major version supported by a tagged release is indicated by the version number: